- Vitamin A is an antioxidant found in a variety of foods, including leafy greens, liver meats, fish and certain fruits and vegetables.

 - Swelling

-Because topical retinoids can make your skin especially sensitive to sunlight, wear sunscreen daily as part of your skin care routine.
-It’s crucial to avoid sun damage for healthy skin cells.
+Topical retinoids can make your skin very sensitive to sunlight; apply sunscreen daily as part of your skin care routine to avoid irritation and to protect your skin from the sun’s damaging rays.

 Dosage

-One recent review found that a retinol dosage of as little as 0.25 percent may be effective against acne.
+One recent review found a retinol dosage as low as 0.25% to be effective against acne.
 A low concentration is also less likely to cause side effects than higher concentrations.

 High concentrations of retinol require a prescription from your dermatologist.